joey-david/gpt-2/README.md

 ```

 This will:
-- Load and preprocess the Charles Dickens corpus
+- Load and preprocess the Shakespeare corpus
 - Build a character-level tokenizer
 - Train a GPT-2 model with the following default configuration:
   - 6 transformer layers